avast/kafka-tests/README.md

 - Start and stop producers to have higher/lower load of messages.
 - Start and stop consumers to test behavior of consumer during rebalancing.
     - Always at least one consumer instance in each group should be running.
-- Or use `ChaoticManager` to start and stop them periodically.
+- Or use `ChaoticManager` to start and stop them periodically and pseudo randomly.

 ### Stop